Jungles & Temples of Thailand

 Day 3 Khao Yai

 Today is all about seeking connection with nature as you hit the trails of Khao Yai National Park.
-Take in the region’s diverse wildlife, sprawling forests and waterfalls on your guided walk through Thailand’s first National Park.
+Take in the region’s mix of wildlife, sprawling forests and waterfalls on your guided walk through Thailand’s first National Park.
 You’ll notice all the chit-chat with your gals slowly quieting down, as your eardrums enjoy the soothing flow of the waterfalls and the howling of gibbons.

 After a restorative lunch at a local restaurant, you’ll head to the Haew Suwat Waterfall, a spot that may look familiar to you if you’re a Leonardo DiCaprio fan – the famous waterfall was a filming location for the movie The Beach!